 I’m trying to wake up each morning and intentionally think about how I can bless my man.
 How can I be a blessing to him?
 End of story.

 Not making him pay for what he said or did yesterday with pouting or silent treatments.
-Beginning each morning with thoughts of how awesome it is that I have a perfectly imperfect man who loves God, is an awesome Father, makes me laugh uncontrollably, and loves me for who I am.
+I want to begin each morning with good thoughts of my life.
+I want to remember how awesome my perfectly imperfect man is.
+He loves God, is an awesome Father, makes me laugh and loves me for who I am.
 I want to be thankful to God for His blessings.
 I want to praise Him for my kids that walk in His truth.

-If we aren’t intentional in really loving on our husbands, days can turn into weeks.
+If we aren’t intentional about really loving on our husbands, days can turn into weeks.
 Weeks turn into months that turn into years, and the next thing you know, we’re just roommates.
-Not on my watch, Sister, and I hope not on yours either.
+Not on my watch.
 It’s time for us to get a grip on living abundantly today.

 Each day of 2017, I’m trying to be an intentional Wife.

-I’m trying to go through my days and think about what comes out of my mouth to my teenager before I say it.
-I can be a real Debbie downer sometimes-correcting way too much of the time that we are together.
-I’m trying to be intentional to balance out my correction and teaching with just having fun with my girl.
-And fun we have been having.
-Being intentional in this way is working, y’all.
+I’m trying to think about what comes out of my mouth to my teenager before I say it.
+I can be a real Debbie downer sometimes.
+I tend to correct way too much of the time that we are together.
+I’m trying to be intentional to balance out my correction and teaching with having fun.
+It’s working!

-It’s a little tougher to show my oldest (and his wife) lots of attention on a daily basis since they don’t live near us but I’m constantly thinking and praying for them.
-I love to send a random text or card just to say how proud I am of them and how much they mean to me.
-I lay my head down each night and think of all the kids and ask myself, “If something happened to me … do they know how much I love them?”
-I don’t want there to be any question in their minds.
+It’s a little tougher to show my son and his wife lots of attention on a daily basis since they don’t live near us.
+I try to send a random text or card just to say how much they mean to me.
+I’ve been asking myself daily, “If something happened to me … do they know how much I love them?”
+I don’t want there to be any question.

 Each day of 2017, I’m trying to be an intentional Mom.

-I simply am trying to practice what I preached when I wrote in Guru Hacks to a Happy Healthy Home.
-Even though I find more joy than ever being a homemaker, some days are still stressed or overwhelming.
-Those are the days I have to remind myself to be intentional to not take for granted the life, family, and home that the Lord has blessed me with.
+I’m trying to practice what I preach in my previous articles about joy in wife life.
+Even though I find more joy than ever being a homemaker, some days are overwhelming.
+Those are the days I have not take for granted the life, family, and home that the Lord has blessed me with.

-Besides the hacks I share in that book, one thing that has helped me tremendously is to make a to-do list right before bed each night of what has to be done the next day.
+One thing that has helped me tremendously has been a to-do list each night listing what has to be done the next day.
 JUST the next day and only about 5 things.
 List the most important items first!

 Each day of 2017, I’m trying to be an intentional Homemaker.